 This link includes information for safety before, during, and after a wildfire, including evacuation details.
 The text is available in several languages.
 There are lots of other Colorado Hazards in the sidebar, to help you prepare for anything.

-We hope these resources will help you feel more prepared and confident of your fire safety skills.
+We hope all of these resources will help you feel more prepared and confident of your fire safety skills.
 If you have any links you'd like to add, please comment here or on our Facebook page!

 If you ever need help recovering your home from a fire (either house fire or wildfire), our mitigation and reconstruction crews would be glad to help you through that difficult process.
 Our mitigation team has over 23 years of experience dealing with the aftermath of fire and the insurance claims.
 They handle your project with great care, establishing your trust and working hard to help you feel comfortable.